emirror-de/lewp-rs/lewp/docs/component.md

 [nested component](https://github.com/emirror-de/lewp-rs/blob/main/lewp/examples/nested-component.rs)
 example in the repository, as this is a bit more noisy.
 Please pay special attention to the [ComponentModel::nested_view] method when nesting components.
+In addition to that, make sure that you implement [ComponentModel::dependency_list] if you do have nested components.

 # How do I add `CSS` or `JavaScript` to my component?